ppwwyyxx/Adversarial-Face-Attack/README.md

 ## Preparation to Use the Code

-1. Install TensorFlow ≥ 1.7
+1. Install 2 > TensorFlow ≥ 1.7, OpenCV, tqdm, scikit-learn

 2. Follow steps 1-4 in [facenet wiki](https://github.com/davidsandberg/facenet/wiki/Validate-on-LFW) to setup facenet